-Pet Project Skill: Outlining a pet's daily needs
+Pet Project Skill: Outlining a pet's daily

-Show of Success: Writes an instruction guide for a pet sitter.
+Show of Success: Writes an instruction guide

 a family member or a friend what to do.
 In this activity you will make a plan for caring for your pet when you are not home.